Las Cruces police remind drivers who warm up their vehicles to refrain from leaving them unattended, as they can be stolen within seconds.

 Many automobile owners also carry keys to their home, business, or other vehicles on the same keychain, meaning stolen keys could give a thief access to other properties.
-And some people leave the garage door remote openers in their vehicle which, if stolen, could give the perpetrator easy access to the garage and residence.
+Some people also leave the garage door remote openers in their vehicle.
+If a garage door remote opener is stolen, that could give the perpetrator easy access to the garage and residence.

 - Refrain from leaving vehicles running and unattended.